Negatively curved K\"ahler metrics on total spaces of a class of vector bundles: Introduction

-\textbf{Acknowledgments.} Bo Yang would like to thank Fangyang Zheng for his generous help on applications of Theorem \ref{main1} and some results in Appendix \ref{negUN} in this paper.
-Bo Yang is also grateful to Xueyuan Wan for his interests and for kindly drawing our attention to References \cite{KWZ2025} and \cite{Wan2024}.
+0.2cm \textbf{Acknowledgments.} Bo Yang would like to thank Fangyang Zheng for his generous help on applications of Theorem \ref{main1} and some results in Appendix \ref{negUN} in this paper.
+Bo Yang is also grateful to Xueyuan Wan for his interests and for bringing References \cite{KWZ2025} and \cite{Wan2024} to our attention.